PagerDuty-Samples/pd-populate-dev-account/docs/resources.markdown

 }
 ```

 ACME will have several teams, representing the Helpdesk and the IT Operations teams.
-Users can have various roles as members of teams, and may be [managers] or [responders] depending on what they will be required to do in PagerDuty.
+Users can have various roles as members of teams, and may be [managers](https://support.pagerduty.com/docs/advanced-permissions#team-roles) or [responders](https://support.pagerduty.com/docs/advanced-permissions#team-roles) depending on what they will be required to do in PagerDuty.
+ACME will be making use of a newer feature of PagerDuty, [team hierarchies](https://support.pagerduty.com/docs/team-hierarchy).
+Team relationships in the hierarchy will allow ACME's teams to share information and access to objects in a more granular way.

-Users are added to a team with the `pagerduty_team_memebership` [resource].
+Users are added to a team with the `pagerduty_team_membership` [resource](https://registry.terraform.io/providers/PagerDuty/pagerduty/latest/docs/resources/team_membership).
 ```
 resource "pagerduty_team_membership" "team_helpdesk_user_01" {
   user_id = pagerduty_user.helpdesk_user01.id